 "The name 1 in 6 Snacks represents the one in six people in America who do not know where their next meal will come from, and we are out to change that statistic!" says Josh.
-"The first product that we offer is Carolina Kettle potato chips, and with each bag sold, we donate a portion of the proceeds to the food bank.
-We donate a nickel for each 2-oz. bag sold and a dime for each 5-oz. bag."
+"The first product that we offer is Carolina Kettle potato chips, and with each bag sold, we donate a portion of the proceeds to the food bank."

-Currently Carolina Kettle has six unique flavors available online and in their retail store.
-Josh is working to secure more locations.
+Currently, Carolina Kettle has 10 unique flavors available online and in their retail store.

 Wouldn't it be great if everyone have a place to eat, together?
-Maggie Kane believes so, and she's most of her young life working to that end.
-Maggie grew up in Raleigh where she volunteered at soup kitchens.
+Maggie Kane, the founder and executive director of a Place at The Table, believes so.
+Maggie grew up in Raleigh where she volunteered at local soup kitchens.
 While in college, she worked at a day center that provided space and meals for the underserved.

 While these places provided important services, Maggie felt there was something missing—a sense of community around the table.
 She set out to change that.